Waghib/Gemini-Chat-Bot/README.md

 2. Create an account or sign in
 3. Navigate to API keys section
 4. Create a new API key
-5. Copy the API key and paste it in your `.env` file
+5. Copy the API key and paste it in your `.env` file or docker-compose.yml

 ## Project Structure